CervidSunset/CervidSunset.github.io/README.md

         fishEscape: function () {
           this.bobber.removeAttribute('animation');
           this.state = 'idle';
           this.fishText.setAttribute('value', 'The fish got away!
-Click to recast.');
+Try again.');
           this.bobber.setAttribute('visible', 'false');
         },

         resetToIdle: function () {
           this.state = 'idle';
-          this.fishText.setAttribute('value', 'Click trigger to cast into the hole.');
+          this.fishText.setAttribute('value', 'Pull trigger to cast into the hole.');
         }
       });
     </script>